vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/not-acking-errors/advaita-sabhA-ejection_2025.md

 We are very pleased to announce that Spoken Sanskrit is continuing to be spread throughout the globe via a new program of classes being taught online.
 Since October 2019, over five thousand people around the world have registered, and classes are going on with a team of 50 teachers.
 If you are interested to study or teach with us, or if you know of people who may be interested, please let us know by contacting Aurobind Mahodaya <padiyath.a@gmail.com>.

-We have a new batch -- our 13th batch -- of Spoken Sanskrit classes beginning in March 2025.
-If you and/or your friends/family would like to begin study of Spoken Sanskrit, please contact us to register.
+We have anew batch -- our 13th batch -- of Spoken Sanskrit classes beginning in March 2025.If you and/or your friends/family would like to begin study of Spoken Sanskrit, please contact us to register.

-This next batch of classes is for those knowing a modern Indian language.
+This next batch of classesisfor those knowing a modern Indian language.

 Please place this announcement in your social media/facebook/Whatsapp group/twitter etc. Forward it all around!